 User Reviews for Avonex to treat Multiple Sclerosis

-Avonex has an average rating of 7.3 out of 10 from a total of 34 ratings for the treatment of Multiple Sclerosis.
-68% of users who reviewed this medication reported a positive effect, while 21% reported a negative effect.
+Avonex has an average rating of 7.2 out of 10 from a total of 39 ratings for the treatment of Multiple Sclerosis.
+67% of reviewers reported a positive experience, while 23% reported a negative experience.

 “I was on it for 18 months.
 It was like taking a shot of the flu every week.
 The side effects never got better.
 After massive amounts of research, I finally went to supplements, healthy eating, mindfulness, taking toxins out of my daily life, exercise and of course prayer.
 I still live with my MS symptoms, but, I will work out at the gym, I will ride my bike 100 miles this week and continue working productively.
 Don't ever give up!”

 “Avonex has been a God send to me.
 I was diagnosed in 95 after experiencing several bad attacks one of which required hospitalization.
 Started Avonex in June 96 one month after it came to market.
 Got some side effects early on (mainly fatigue) but they soon went away.
 I no longer have any side effects, don't even premedicate.
 The injections are little more than a minor inconvenience .
 More importantly I have remained stable with no attacks.
 I did experience some fatigue when starting to use the the prefilled syringe.
 I quickly went back to original powdered form and remain on it to this day.
 I probably could have adjusted to the prefilled syringe but choose not do do so.
 I expect to continue with the Avonex injections unless it stops working, I develop bad side effects, or a cure is found.
 All unlikely scenarios at this point.
 I expect to be on it for life.”